orioli/Data-Driven-Innovation-Fall2025-CRISP-DM-final-projects/README.md

 ## 🎯 Learning Goals
 By completing this project, you will:
 - Apply all **6 phases** of CRISP-DM.
-- Develop and evaluate a simple data model or descriptive analysis.
 - Communicate insights clearly to non-technical stakeholders.
 - Reflect on the **business impact** and ethical considerations of your findings.
 - OPTIONAL notion, lovable, pipeline